-Back in 2008 when I stared Blogging, I had no clue about Webhosting, domain or even What it takes to start a WordPress Blog.
-Over the time I learned things like Webhosting, cPanel, FTP and so on.
 Thanks to my engineering background, I learned many things by reading and many things I learned with the help of friends.
-No matter how you learn, but if you are one of those who are working online (Blogging, IM, Freelancing), there are many things that you ought to know.
+No matter how you learn, if you are one of those who are working online (Blogging, IM, and Freelancing), there are many things that you ought to know.
 One of them is Webhosting packages.
-I’m not talking about companies which offers Webhosting space, but generic hosting types offered by these companies.
+I’m not talking about companies that offer Webhosting space, but generic hosting types offered by these companies.

-For beginner it might be confusing to differentiate between different Web-hosting types and what does shared, VPS and such hosting packages actually means.
-Here in this guide, I will be giving you basic over view of some of the common hosting packages type, that you will see or read about every day and you will have better understanding when you are reading any hosting related article on Internet or planning to get yourself a Webhost for your new Website.
+Here in this guide, I will be giving you a basic yet thorough overview of some of the common hosting packages types, that you will see or read about every day, and you will have a better understanding when you are reading any hosting-related article on the Internet or planning to get yourself a Webhost for your new Website.

 Most Common Webhosting Packages:

-There are few things which I will not talk about here like Windows or Linux hosting, as these are platform based hosting.
-Some of Web apps works best with Linux based hosting and some of them work great with Windows based hosting.
-For example, WordPress works best with linux Hosting.
-I will be talking about common hosting packages type: Shared, VPS, dedicated and so on.
-Since most of the Webhosting companies offer different offer based on these packages only.
+There are a few things that I will not talk about here, like Windows or Linux hosting, as these are platform-based hosting.
+Some of the Web apps work best with Linux-based hosting, and some of them work great with Windows-based hosting.
+For example, WordPress works best with Linux Hosting.
+I will be talking about common hosting packages type: Shared, Managed WordPress hosting, VPS, dedicated, and so on.

-In a shared hosting environment, your Website will be hosted along with many (10-200) other Websites.
-Which means, all these Websites will have the same I.P and all of them will be sharing a given resources.
-One of the limitation of shared hosting is, if any site starts consuming high resource, it may affect other sites hosted on the same server.
-Though, such issues happen once in a while and for a beginner, Shared hosting is the best place to start with.
-If your WordPress site is hosted on a shared hosting, you can run a reverse site lookup to see, what other sites are hosted on the same server.
+In a shared hosting environment, your Website will be hosted along with many (10-200) other Web sites.
+This means, that all these Web sites will have the same I.P, and all of them will be sharing given resources.
+One of the limitations of shared hosting is, that if any site starts consuming high resources, it may affect other sites hosted on the same server.
+Though such issues happen once in a while and for a beginner, Shared hosting is the best place to start.
+If your WordPress site is hosted on shared hosting, you can run a reverse site lookup to see, what other sites are hosted on the same server.